 Applying for loans may seem confusing at first because college loans can come from a number of sources.
-Some are based on need (Direct Federal Subsidized Stafford Loan); others are not (Direct Federal Unsubsidized Stafford Loan, Direct PLUS Loan and private student loans).
-The Direct Stafford and Direct PLUS loans come from the Federal Education Loan Programs.
+Some are based on need (Direct Federal Subsidized Loan); others are not (Direct Federal Unsubsidized Loan, Direct PLUS Loan and private student loans).
+The Direct loans come from the Federal Education Loan Programs.
 You should make sure you have exhausted all of your federal financial aid options by completing the FAFSA before deciding to apply for a private student loan.
 Our financial aid specialists are always available to answer any questions you might have:

 Phone 1-800-955-4464, x7859 or 810-762-7859

 To determine which lenders and private student loan options to present, Kettering University uses strict criteria based on your interests and not those of our institution.
 We recognize only those lenders who provide you with exceptional customer service; excellent incentives, timely processing, and electronic funds transfer capabilities when possible.
 However, you are free to select any lender you choose, including those not presented on our lender list.
 Get more detailed information on our lender selection process and to view and compare private student loan options.